-cross border mobility.
+The OECD has issued some recommendations concerning the implications of the Covid-19 crisis on cross-border workers and other related cross-border matters that are of the business.37 These most interest to recommendations draw attention to various tax issues, especially in connection with cross border mobility.
 Aspects such as the residence of companies for tax purposes, working permits and social security restrictions should be looked at by employers and anticipate the end of any existing restrictions that could have been put in place due to the pandemic.

-In countries like Greece, acknowledging the reality of work mobility thanks to technology have allowed stepping forward in the creation of policies fit for what they call "Digital Migrants", which is used for foreigners or Greeks based abroad and who decide to move to Greece and work remotely for a company or clients in other countries via telework.
-Greece is offering tax incentives for these digital migrants.
+In countries like Greece, acknowledging the reality of work mobility thanks to technology have allowed the creation of policies fit for what they call "Digital Migrants", which is used for foreigners or Greeks based abroad and who decide to move to Greece and work remotely for a company or clients in other countries via telework.
+Greece is offering tax incentives for these digital migrants.38

-Bearing in mind the special circumstances and trends, we must acknowledge that exceptional measures cannot over last the pandemic and some solutions shall be taken.
+Bearing in mind the special circumstances and trends, it must be acknowledged that exceptional measures cannot over last the pandemic and some solutions must be taken.
 Business will be accountable again and smart solutions have to be found, both at the company level and at the level of bilateral cooperation among countries.
 Flexible and adaptable policies will prevent the disguise of cross border working relationships, tax evasion or informality.